mikemac1/reading-notes/code-301/class-02.md

 In React, state can be used for storing that data which may be a string, number, or any complex object.

 ## Things I want to know more about

+Being able to see React state and props in action will help a lot.
+Right now the material is all a blur as I don't really have an understanding.

 ## Sources To Cite